Introduction

 Once the asset hierarchy is created in the DTM application, the hierarchy can be applied to other applications such as the Cumulocity Cockpit.
 It saves a lot of time and effort, as the hierarchy is created only once and can be used directly in other Cumulocity hosted applications.

-The home screen of the DTM application gives an overview of the application.
-You can see the number of asset models, asset properties and assets available at a glance.
-You can add asset properties, asset models and assets using the quick links.
+The home dashboard of the DTM application gives an overview of the application.
+You can see the number of asset definitions, property definitions and assets available at a glance.
+You can add the definitions and assets using the quick links.

 Requirements

-• Your tenant must be subscribed to the Digital Twin Manager application and the Dtm-ms microservice.
+• Your tenant must be subscribed to the Digital Twin Manager application, the Dtm-plugins extension, and the Dtm microservice.

 Concepts